 Charles David Jr.

 However, on the way there, they got into an accident and the ship began sinking almost instantly.
 So the Coast Guards had to start a rescue routine.
-Once the rescue operations were complete, they embarked on their journey but while in the base hospital in Greenland, David contracted pneumonia and died within 50 days.
+Once the rescue operations were complete, they continued on their journey but while in the base hospital in Greenland, David contracted pneumonia and died within 50 days.

 Dorie was an American Messman in the Navy born on October 12th, 1919 in Waco, Texas.
 You might be wondering why he was named Doris but its actually because the midwife who birthed him was convinced that he would be a baby girl instead.